 - 11.Make sure the NumLock key on your keyboard is OFF.
 If it is not, pressing any of the buttons in the Oracle Universal Installer with the mouse will have no effect.
-This is a bug in Java or the Oracle Universal Installer. - 12.Do not change into the Oracle source directory (e.g. /cdrom), remain in user oracle's home directory.
-Start the installer (assuming you have a CD, otherwise adapt the path to wherever vour Oracle installation source is located if it is not a CD):
+This is a bug in Java or the Oracle Universal Installer.
+(It is possible that the installer of 9i R2 does not have that bug.) - 12.Do not change into the Oracle source directory (e.g. /cdrom), remain in user oracle's home directory.
+Start the installer (assuming you have a CD, otherwise adapt the path to wherever your Oracle installation source is located if it is not a CD):